 The line source transfer mobility measurement sites and results are discussed in Section 5.3, Vibration Measurements.
-The approach used for predicting vibration from light rail operations throughout the study area was to develop three different line source transfer mobilities for different areas by averaging the data collected within those areas.
-The three areas are West Seattle, Downtown, and Interbay/Ballard.
-This is a reasonable approximation of the line source transfer mobility over the study area because the line source transfer mobility results showed similar trends within these groups.
+The data were collected at surface sites in areas where elevated or at-grade track is proposed and at below-grade or borehole sites where tunnels are proposed.
+The approach used for predicting vibration from light rail operations was to average the line source transfer mobilities measured throughout the project study area.
+Separate averages were developed for the surface sites and borehole sites.
+The line source transfer mobility results showed similar trends at sites throughout the project study area, indicating the average is a reasonable approximation to use in the prediction model.
 For Category 1 sensitive receivers where site-specific line source transfer mobility data were collected, the site-specific data were applied as opposed to the averaged data.
-Figures 4-3 to 4-6 show the line source transfer mobility curves for the different groups at 25 feet, 50 feet, 100 feet, and 200 feet, respectively.
+Figures 4-3 to 4-6 show the line source transfer mobility curves for the surface and borehole data at 25 feet, 50 feet, 100 feet, and 200 feet, respectively.
 The borehole data are only shown at 100 feet and 200 feet because the data were usually collected at depths of 80 feet or greater.

 The line source transfer mobility data were applied to sensitive receivers throughout the study area as follows:

-- Surface West Seattle: Applied to sensitive receivers near elevated, at-grade, or retained cut track in the West Seattle Junction, Delridge, or Duwamish segments. - Borehole West Seattle: Applied to sensitive receivers near tunnel track in the West Seattle Junction, Delridge, or Duwamish segments. - Borehole Downtown: Applied to sensitive receivers near tunnel track in the Downtown or South Interbay segments. - Surface South Interbay and Interbay/Ballard: Applied to sensitive receivers near elevated, at-grade, or retained cut track in the South Interbay or Interbay/Ballard segments. - Borehole Interbay/Ballard: Applied to sensitive receivers near tunnel track in the Interbay/Ballard Segment.
+- Surface West Seattle: Applied to sensitive receivers near elevated, at-grade, or retained-cut track in the West Seattle Junction, Delridge, or Duwamish segments. - Borehole West Seattle: Applied to sensitive receivers near tunnel track in the West Seattle Junction, Delridge, or Duwamish segments.